Zj031210/Bayshore_WM6R/README.md

 # Bayshore 6R
 Wangan Midnight Maximum Tune 6R server reimplementation written in TypeScript

+this repo is based on the original repo (https://github.com/ProjectAsakura/Bayshore)

 ## What is working
  - Same like 6
  - VSORG [Expedition] (some of them maybe... expedition saving works)